gogs/gogs/docs/dev/import_locale.md

 1. Run `task generate-bindata` to generate corresponding bindata.
 1. Run `task web` to start the web server, then visit the site in the browser to make sure nothing blows up.
 1. Check out a new branch using `git checkout -b update-locales`.
+1. Stage changes
-1. Stash changes then run `git commit -m "locale: sync from Crowdin"`.
+1. Run `git commit -m "locale: sync from Crowdin"`.
 1. Push the commit then open up a pull request on GitHub.